eltrompetero/armed_conflict_avalanche/README.md

 To run the notebook, please follow these steps:

-1. Clone this specific branch of the repository:
+1. Clone this specific branch of the repository and move inside the repository which will be our working directory:

     ```
     $ git clone --branch PNAS_Nexus_2023 https://github.com/eltrompetero/armed_conflict_avalanche.git
-    ```

-2. Move inside the repository which will be our working directory:

-    ```
     $ cd armed_conflict_avalanche
     ```